STUCKFIX

 Install the new cartridge

-Install the new cartridgeInsert the new cartridge in the correct orientation, press it firmly, and reassemble the handle and trim.
+Install the new cartridgeInsert the new cartridge matching the alignment tabs.
+Push it firmly into place and secure with the retaining nut.

 autorenew4.
 If That Doesn't Work